-LAST UPDATED Mar 20, Clause Parameter Criteria Notes communicated with the Contractor.
-8 Equipment "Birth Certificate" Create "Birth Certificate" for each new equipment to include, size, capacity, year of construction, cost, tolerances, measured vibration, etc. Latest Forms are available from Construction Project Manager.
-9 Landscape Review project landscape requirements with IEUA staff.
-10 Forklifts Use electric units and propane.
-Electrical units are preferred.
-11 Equipment's Needing Backwash Use recycled water in lieu of potable water where possible.
-12 Spare Parts Evaluate spare parts requirements for all critical mechanical equipment being designed and discuss with IEUA O&M Staff.
+LAST UPDATED May 1, 2 Clause Parameter Criteria Notes 12 Spare Parts Evaluate spare parts requirements for all critical mechanical equipment being designed and discuss with IEUA O&M Staff.
 13 Equipment Pre- purchasing/ Preselection Avoid and keep under contractor to procure and install.
 If equipment preselection is beneficial to IEUA, assign preselected equipment to Contractor to procure in order to maintain single point of responsibility.
 14 Equipment Utility Pads Provide for all equipment.
 Use reinforced concrete.
 Bollards are necessary to protect utilities, where applicable.
-15 Equipment Sole Sourcing Public Contract Code § 3400(b) allows sole sourcing under four reasons:

-LAST UPDATED Mar 20, 2018

-Clause Parameter Criteria Notes

-(1) to conduct a field test or experiment of the product, (2) to match existing products in use on the particular public work, (3) to obtain a product that is only available from one source, and (4) to respond to an emergency.
+15 Equipment Sole Sourcing Public Contract Code § 3400(b) allows sole sourcing under four reasons: (1) to conduct a field test or experiment of the product, (2) to match existing products in use on the particular public work, (3) to obtain a product that is only available from one source, and (4) to respond to an emergency.
 Before IEUA can resort to sole sourcing for one of these reasons, IEUA must determine that one of the four reasons listed above applies and the determination must be approved by IEUA Management.
 Further, the determination for sole sourcing must be described in the invitation for bids or request for proposals.
+16 O&M/ SOPs/ UPCPs IEUA is transitioning to an Electronic Library enterprise network that includes: Conversion of its treatment facility Operations and Maintenance (O&amp;M) Manuals to a standardized electronic format and level of content Establishment of standardized formats and content for Standard Operating Procedures (SOPs) and Unit Process Control Procedures (UPCPs)